Types of distributed data structures

 The Fluid Framework provides developers with distributed data structures (DDSes) that automatically ensure that each connected client has access to the same state.
 The APIs provided by DDSes are designed to be familiar to programmers who’ve used common data structures before.

 A distributed data structure behaves like a local data structure.
-Your code can add data to it, remove data, update it, etc. However, a DDS is not a local object.
+Your code can add data, remove data, update existing data, etc. However, a DDS is not a local object.
 A DDS can also be changed by other clients that expose the same parent container of the DDS.
 Because users can simultaneously change the same DDS, you need to consider which DDS to use for modeling your data.

 Two or more clients are said to make a change simultaneously if they each make a change before they have received the others’ changes from the server.